ric2b/Vivaldi-browser/chromium/docs/testing/web_tests.md

       spacing or box sizes are often unimportant, especially around fonts and form controls.
 Differences in wording of JS error messages are also usually acceptable.
-    * `python run_web_tests.py path/to/your/test.html` produces a page listing
+    * `third_party/blink/tools/run_web_tests.py path/to/your/test.html` produces
-      all test results.
+      a page listing all test results.
 Those which fail their expectations will include links to the expected result, actual result, and diff.
 These results are saved to `$root_build_dir/layout-test-results`.
         * Alternatively the `--results-directory=path/for/output/` option allows
           you to specify an alternative directory for the output to be saved to.
     * If you're still sure it's correct, rebaseline the test (see below).